 Tapping and Facing with the BTS-1

-Turn one tap until tap is recessed in bottom bracket shell.
-Turn tap in slowly—turn, then back slightly, then advance again.
+Turn one tap until the tap is recessed in the bottom bracket shell.
+Turn the tap in slowly—turn, then back slightly, then advance again.
 This breaks the chip created by the cutting teeth.
 Add more cutting fluid each full turn.

-Turn other tap until tap is recessed in shell, again repeating process above.
+Turn the other tap until the tap is recessed in the shell, repeating the process above.

 Hold in middle of handle, and turn CLOCKWISE while applying pressure.
 DO NOT rotate facer counter-clockwise, this may dull the facer teeth.

-After cut is complete, turn facer gently on shell to remove burrs.
+After the cut is complete, turn the facer gently against the shell to remove burrs.

 Remove second handle, install on other side and repeat process on second face.

 Remove facer from handle and install handle into tap.
 Remove both taps.
 Use care to unthread taps simultaneously to prevent thread damage.